Mountain Men (TV series): Synopsis

+Chance Painter and his wife, Soraya, are highly experienced, professional fur trappers living in the icy wilderness of Alaska.
+Together, they demonstrate what it means to thrive in the North.

-Eustace Conway resides on a parcel of land in the Blue Ridge Mountains of North Carolina that he calls Turtle Island.
-There, he hosts people to whom he teaches basic wilderness survival skills.
-Additionally, he earns an income using ancient techniques to harvest firewood.
-Threatened by a lien against his land, Conway fights to maintain ownership.
+Eustace Conway resided on a parcel of land in the Blue Ridge Mountains of North Carolina that he called Turtle Island.
+There, he hosted people to whom he taught basic wilderness survival skills.
+Additionally, he earned an income using ancient techniques to harvest firewood.
+Threatened by a lien against his land, Conway fought to maintain ownership.
 His friend Preston Roberts would frequently appear on the show.

 Marty Meierotto resides in the small Alaskan town of Two Rivers with his wife Dominique and daughter Noah.
 Once a month Marty flies his Piper PA-18A-150 Super Cub aircraft with tundra tires to his cabin on the Draanjik River in the Alaska North Slope.
 While there, he uses a snowmobile to tend to his animal traps that he uses to collect furs.

 Tom Oar, a former rodeo cowboy, resides near the Yaak River in northwestern Montana with his wife Nancy and their dog Ellie.
 Facing a seven-month winter season, the pair work hard, with the help of their neighbors, to prepare.
 Tom is an accomplished tanner of game animal pelts using natural Native American methods.

 Rich Lewis, a mountain lion hunter, resides in Montana's Ruby Valley with his wife Diane.
 He pursues his passion for tracking mountain lions there with the help of a team of hounds.
 During season 6 he said he was getting too old to be doing this.
 He did not return for season 7.